yide1235/Stereo-reconstruct-pose/README.md

 ## Status:
-C++ version is seperated into files with hpp and cpp python one is cleaned
+C++ version is predicting with using deep ssim and evan's triangulation python one is old method
 Both are working version

 Next step is substitute the ssim algo.